hashicorp/terraform-provider-azuread/docs/resources/group.md

 When authenticated with a service principal, this resource requires one of the following application roles: `Group.ReadWrite.All` or `Directory.ReadWrite.All`

+When creating this resource in administrative units exclusively, the role `Groups Administrator` is required scoped on any administrative unit used

 If using the `assignable_to_role` property, this resource additionally requires one of the following application roles: `RoleManagement.ReadWrite.Directory` or `Directory.ReadWrite.All`

 If specifying owners for a group, which are user principals, this resource additionally requires one of the following application roles: `User.Read.All`, `User.ReadWrite.All`, `Directory.Read.All` or `Directory.ReadWrite.All`